Play in Langley City

 Iris Mooney Park (209 Street & 47 Avenue)

-Langley Prairie Park (200 Street and Fraser Hwy)
+Langley Prairie Park (200 Street and Fraser Highway)

-Rotary Centennial Park (208 Street & Fraser Hwy)
+Rotary Centennial Park (208 Street & Fraser Highway)